-field surveys and roost counts and winter hibernation counts.
+and roost counts and winter hibernation counts.
+Population

-Population change between 1999 and 2013 is analysed using a
+change between 1999 and 2014 is analysed using a statistical model

-statistical model developed by the Bat Conservation Trust.
+developed by the Bat Conservation Trust.
+The composite index

 term.
 The short-term assessment of the indicator, which

 the trend has stabilised over this period.
-Assessments run to
+Assessments are

-the penultimate year of the trend as the most recent smoothed data
+run to the penultimate year of the trend as the most recent

-point (2013) is likely to change as future years of data are
+smoothed data point (2014) is likely to change as future years of

 Bat populations are considered to be a good indicator of the